Martin Luther (1953 film)

-Martin Luther is a 1953 biographical film of Martin Luther.
-It was directed by Irving Pichel (who also plays a supporting role) and stars Niall MacGinnis as Luther.
-It was produced by Louis de Rochemont and RD-DR Corporation in collaboration with Lutheran Church Productions and Luther-Film-G.M.B.H.
+Martin Luther is a 1953 biographical film of Martin Luther was directed by Irving Pichel, who also played a supporting role, with Niall MacGinnis as Luther.
+It was produced by Louis de Rochemont and RD-DR Corporation in collaboration with the American company Lutheran Church Productions and the West German Luther-Film-G.M.B.H.

-A notice at the beginning of the film characterizes it as a careful and balanced presentation of Luther's story: "This dramatization of a decisive moment in human history is the result of careful research of facts and conditions in the 16th century as reported by historians of many faiths."
-The research was done by notable Reformation scholars Theodore G. Tappert and Jaroslav Pelikan who assisted Allan Sloane and Lothar Wolff.
+A notice at the beginning of the film describes it as a careful and balanced presentation of Luther's story: "This dramatization of a decisive moment in human history is the result of careful research of facts and conditions in the 16th century as reported by historians of many faiths."
+The research was done by Reformation scholars Theodore G. Tappert and Jaroslav Pelikan, who assisted Allan Sloane and Lothar Wolff.

 The National Board of Review named the film the fourth best of 1953.
 It was nominated for two Oscars, for Best Cinematography (Black-and-White) (Joseph C. Brun) and Art Direction/Set Decoration (Black-and-White) (Fritz Maurischat, Paul Markwitz).
 The music was composed by Mark Lothar and performed by the Munich Philharmonic Orchestra.
 It was filmed at the Wiesbaden Studios in Hesse, West Germany.

 The film was commercially very successful.